 We also worked with two different tow bars.
 First, we towed using the highly recommended and popular Blue Ox which we found to be of great quality and durability.
 However, we found it to be heavy and oftentimes would bind making it difficult to disconnect.
 And, the price is a bit steep because of it’s popularity and supply and demand.

 Then, we tested the more affordable and lighter weight CURT Rambler tow bar.
 The CURT Rambler seems easier to disconnect with virtually no binding.
-And since it is lighter weight, it’s more manageable to remove and store it instead of leaving it out in the elements, possible theft or damage.
-But also, if we just want to go toad-less for awhile.
+And since it is lighter weight, it’s more manageable to remove and store instead of leaving it out in the elements or possible theft.
+But also, if we just want to go toad-less for awhile or travel with just our kayaks plugged into our 2″ receiver instead.

 PROS OF TOWING A TOAD VEHICLE